-How to Make a Minecraft Server on Linux and Windows
+How to Create & Make a Minecraft Server on Linux and Windows Server

-Minecraft is a brilliant sandbox game that allows people to fight, survive, explore, and build virtually anything they want.
-One of the best features of the game is that it allows you to play multiplayer with other people.
+Minecraft is a brilliantly crafted sandbox game that allows people to fight, survive, explore, and build virtually anything they want.
+One of the best features of the game is the multiplayer option that allows you to go co-op with your friends and other people.

 Not only can you connect to other worlds on your friends' and family's devices through LAN, but you can also purchase one of Microsoft’s Minecraft Realms which are worlds where ten players can play simultaneously.

-However, by far the best option for multiplying on Minecraft is through servers, where theoretically an infinite number of players can come onto the world and play with other Minecrafters.
+By far, the best option, however, for multi-playing on Minecraft is through servers, where, theoretically, an infinite number of players can share the playfield with other Minecrafters.
 Minecraft servers are like upgraded sandboxes where modifications can be made to the game, making the playing experience way more enjoyable.

 On servers, players can engage in minigames, meet new people, explore, build, and compete in challenges with other Minecrafters.
 Every year, thousands more Minecraft servers are created and grow rapidly.